Difference Between Katakana and Hiragana

 Regardless, the practice of this writing system is known to have flourished in the 5th Century.
 Several artefacts discovered throughout history have had this writing system for the words engraved on them.

-These were writings in cursive alphabets that were taken from scripts on Chinese calligraphy.
+These writings in cursive alphabets were taken from scripts on Chinese calligraphy.

-There has also been evidence that this writing system was not accepted by the masses when it first came around.
-The men of that time were allowed to undertake education, and they always chose to write in Katakana script.
+There has also been evidence that the masses did not accept this writing system when it first came around.
+The men of that time were allowed to undertake education and always chose to write in Katakana script.

-The women of those times, who were not allowed education were only allowed to write Hiragana script.
+The women of those times, who were not allowed an education, were only allowed to write the Hiragana script.
 Therefore, it became a popular writing system among women.

 Main Differences Between Katakana and Hiragana

-1. Katakana is a syllabary that is used for foreign words taken largely from Chinese and Korean language whereas Hiragana is a syllabary that is used for native words that have their origins in the Japanese language.
+1. Katakana is a syllabary that is used for foreign words taken largely from the Chinese and Korean languages, whereas Hiragana is a syllabary that is used for native words that have their origins in the Japanese language.

-5. Katakana is very commonly used as a phonetic notation whereas Hiragana is used as a grammar notation.
+5. Katakana is commonly used as a phonetic notation, whereas Hiragana is a grammar notation.

 Difference Between Katakana and Hiragana